 Sire UK reissue of "Hey Joe" b/w "Piss Factory"

 Once back in New York, they auditioned for a rhythm guitarist/bassist.
 "Every conceivable kind of guitar player came down," remembers Kaye.
 "We'd play 'Gloria' with them...
 They usually had no idea what we were doing.
 It was interesting because for the first time we had to define our sound.
 Who are we?
 What are we?"

-March - April 1975: The group is booked for a memorable two-month residency at CBGB, playing four nights a week (Thursday - Sunday) on a bill with Television.
+March - April 1975: Having made their CBGB's debut in February, the group is booked for a memorable two-month residency at the club, playing four nights a week (Thursday-Sunday) on a bill with Television.
 "That was when we really homed in on all the songs," says Kaye, "a lot of which were just abstract jams.
 That's where 'Land' started to really blossom and 'Tales of Johnny.'
 Then, with 'Free Money' and 'Gloria' we started repeating moves and the songs started taking on a very organic structure.
 We didn't plan it; it just came out of the playing.
 We'd all go to the same place at the same time, and the next night we'd remember that.
 Pretty soon we had our whole set."

 "Child Bride" b/w "Tracks of My Tears"

 The previous year, Daugherty had moved to New York from Santa Barbara to join the Mumps, a quirky pop-punk band led by Lance Loud and Kristian Hoffman.
 By February 1975, the Mumps were playing CBGBs alongside Patti Smith and Television.
 But shortly after they'd recorded their first demo tape, Daugherty was recruited by Smith's group.